 Treatment for C. difficile infection that comes back might include the following:

 - Antibiotics.
 Treatment for repeat infections may involve one or more courses of an antibiotic.
 The antibiotic is often different from the one used at first.
 Antibiotic therapy works less well each time the infection comes back.

 - Antibody-based therapy.
 A therapy known as bezlotoxumab (Zinplava) is a human antibody against C. difficile toxin B. It has been shown to cut the risk of repeat C. difficile infection in those at high risk of repeat episodes.

 Fecal microbiota transplant (FMT).
 FMT is a newer treatment for C. difficile infection that keeps coming back.
 FMT has been studied in clinical trials.
 The U.S. Food and Drug Administration has not approved FMT but allows the use of FMT for C. difficile infection as a test.

 FMT restores healthy intestinal bacteria by placing another person's (donor's) stool in your colon with specialized tubes inserted through your rectum.
 Donors are screened for medical conditions, their blood is tested for infections, and stools are carefully screened for parasites, viruses and other infectious bacteria before being used for FMT.

-Research has shown that FMT done one or more times has a success rate higher than 85% for treating recurrent C. difficile infections.
+Research has shown that FMT done one or more times has a success rate higher than 85% for treating C. difficile infections that keep coming back.

-- Probiotics.
-Probiotics are supplements or foods that contain microorganisms intended to maintain or improve the "good" bacteria in the body.
-The role of these products in C. difficile infection is controversial.
-Research hasn't consistently shown that currently available products are helpful in preventing or treating infection with C. difficile.
-Advanced probiotics are currently being studied for their potential use in the treatment or prevention of C. difficile infection but aren't currently available.
+Probiotics.
+Probiotics are supplements or foods that have microorganisms to keep or improve the "good" bacteria in the body.
+The role of these products in C. difficile infection is not clear.
+Not all the research has shown that probiotics are helpful in preventing or treating infection with C. difficile.

 Lifestyle and home remedies